-If it is possible to standardize properties across all services, you can do so by defining standard properties via the requirements settings menu.
-These properties are then shown on the detail view of each service (group).
+If it is possible to standardize properties across all services, you may want to opt for standard properties, which can be defined via the requirements settings menu.
+These properties are then automatically shown on the detail view of each service (group).

 |Timing||Does a service need to be performed at particular hours/days?|